sinatra/sinatra/README.pirate.md

 by simply moving `"bar"` into a helper used by both `/foo` and `/bar`.

-If you want the request to be sent to the same application instance rather than a duplicate, use `call!` instead of `call`.
+If you want the request to be sent to the same arrplication instance rather than a duplicate, use `call!` instead of `call`.

 Check out the Rack specification if you want to learn more about `call`.